 A Day of Rebirth and Renewal

 The “conventional” May Day is an ancient spring festival that traces its beginnings to various European pagan traditions: The most well-known was the Celtic Beltane festival that celebrated the day that was thought to divide the year in half.
-It coincided with spring and was therefore observed with festivities that highlighted fertility and renewal – including large bonfires and Maypole dancing, in which girls danced around a tall flower- and ribbon-bedecked pole.
+It coincided with spring and was therefore observed with festivities that highlighted fertility and renewal – including large bonfires and Maypole dancing around a tall flower- and ribbon-bedecked pole.

 Another tradition was the Roman festival celebrating Flora – the goddess of spring, flowers, and fertility.
 Making floral garlands, decorating houses with flowers and leaves, and designating a “May queen” to commemorate the goddess Flora were some of the festivities related to this tradition.